 Cordoba is also a great place to spend a night if you really want to slow down and enjoy the city empty in the morning and evening when the day trippers are gone.
 I chose to spend the night last time I was in Spain and really enjoyed how peaceful it was in the morning and evening.

-Taxis are available outside the train and bus station and also fairly easy to find at the top tourist attractions.
+Taxis are available outside the train and bus station and are also fairly easy to find at tourist attractions.
 Cordoba also has a good bus system.
-Use Google maps if you need to navigate taking the buses as it shows which bus numbers to take and what stops to get off at.
+Use Google maps if you need to navigate the buses as it shows which bus numbers to take and what stops to get off at.

-Mezquita – the first stop once you arrive in Cordoba should be the Mezquita.
-If you can’t make it before 11:00am, visit later in the day, preferably after 3:00pm, to avoid the worst of the crowds.
+The first stop on your day trip to Cordoba itinerary should be the Mezquita.
+If you can’t make it before 11:00 am, visit later in the day, preferably after 3:00 pm, to avoid the worst of the crowds.

 Take your time to really take in the significance and beauty of the Mezquita.
 For four centuries Muslims worshiped in and were called to prayer from the Mezquita.
 In 1236 the mosque was converted into a catholic cathedral after Cordoba was conquered by King Ferdinand III.